Lufthansa CEO expects to benefit from Airbus, Bombardier deal

-BRUSSELS (Reuters) - Lufthansa will benefit from future cooperation between airplane makers Airbus and Bombardier as it is a major customer of both companies, the German airline’s chief executive Carsten Spohr said.
+BRUSSELS (Reuters) - Lufthansa (LHAG.DE) will benefit from future cooperation between airplane makers Airbus (AIR.PA) and Bombardier (BBDb.TO) as it is a major customer of both companies, the German airline’s chief executive Carsten Spohr said.

-Airbus has agreed to buy a majority stake in Bombardier’s CSeries jetliner program, giving a powerful boost to the Canadian plane and train maker in its costly trade dispute with Boeing Co.
+Airbus has agreed to buy a majority stake in Bombardier’s CSeries jetliner programme, giving a powerful boost to the Canadian plane and train maker in its costly trade dispute with Boeing Co (BA.N).

 “The cooperation of strong partners and the joint development of technology are of enormous importance in the aircraft sector,” Spohr said on the sidelines of an Airlines4Europe event in Brussels.